dotnet/windowsdesktop/tools-local/tasks/BuildTools.Publish/README.md

-The files in this directory are the closure of C# code from the BuildTools repo that's necessary for the Core-Setup publish tasks.
+The files in this directory are the closure of C# code from the BuildTools repo that's necessary for the publish tasks.
 There are no changes except automatically removing and sorting the using statements.

 Source: https://github.com/dotnet/buildtools/tree/55d43483866c7caeeace96355add3a9b12fa5795